googleworkspace/google-chat-samples/python/basic-async-app/README.md

   1. Follow the steps in [Setting Up Your GCP Resources](https://cloud.google.com/appengine/docs/standard/python3/console/#create) to create a project and enable App Engine.

-  1. Create a service account for the bot, as documented [here](https://developers.google.com/chat/api/guides/auth/service-accounts).
+  1. Create a service account for the app, as documented [here](https://developers.google.com/chat/api/guides/auth/service-accounts).
      Replace the contents of the `service-acct.json` file with the service account secrets that you download.